roobottom/portfolio/source/about.md

 ---
 title: About Me
-seoTitle: "Jon Roobottom: Building things for the web since 2001"
+seoTitle: "Jon Roobottom: Creating things for the web since 2001"
 ---
 Hello, my name is Jon, and I've been designing and building things for the web [since 2001](https://web.archive.org/web/20010101*/roobottom.com).
 Yes, I've been at this quite a while now but don't worry: I still sport a reassuringly wankerish beard and finely quaffed hair-do.